longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Messages
 ^^^^^^^^

 The :guilabel:`Messages` button on the `Top Function Bar`_ is used to toggle the message log widget.
-Figure 40 below shows an example of the Messages button.
+:numref:`Messages Button` below shows an example of the Messages button.

+.. _Messages Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-messages.png
   :align: center
   :alt: Freeciv21 Messages
   :figclass: align-center

-  Figure 40: Messages Button
+  Messages Button

-Figure 41 below shows an example of the :guilabel:`Messages` widget.
+:numref:`Messages Widget` below shows an example of the :guilabel:`Messages` widget.
 If you double-click on a message for unit movement, city production and a few other message types the client will take you to the city or the unit on the `Map View`_.

+.. _Messages Widget:
 .. figure:: ../../_static/images/gui-elements/messages.png
   :align: center
   :scale: 65%
-  :alt: Freeciv21 Messages Dialog
+  :alt: Freeciv21 Messages Widget
   :figclass: align-center

-  Figure 41: Messages Dialog
+  Messages Widget

 Unit Controls
 -------------

-When a unit has been selected on the `Map View`_, a control dialog box will appear at the bottom center of the screen.
-The :guilabel:`Unit Controls` dialog will give you some information about the unit, the terrain it is on and then some button corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively.
-Figure 42 shows a :unit:`Worker` that has been selected.
+When a unit has been selected on the `Map View`_, a control widget will appear at the bottom center of the screen.
+The :guilabel:`Unit Controls` widget will give you some information about the unit, the terrain it is on and then some buttons corresponding to actions that the unit can take from the `Unit Menu`_, `Combat Menu`_, or the `Work Menu`_ respectively. :numref:`Unit Controls Widget` shows a :unit:`Worker` that has been selected.

+.. _Unit Controls Widget:
 .. figure:: ../../_static/images/gui-elements/unit-controls.png
   :align: center
-  :alt: Freeciv21 Unit Controls Dialog
+  :alt: Freeciv21 Unit Controls Widget
   :figclass: align-center

-  Figure 42: Unit Controls Dialog
+  Unit Controls Widget

 You can see that the :unit:`Worker` is selected because it has a white selection ring around its base.
-Looking at the dialog, in the header, you can see that this unit is ID # 111, has 4 3/9 Move Points (MPs) and 10 of 10 Hit Points (HPs).
+Looking at the dialog, in the header, you can see that this unit is ID # 111, has 4 3/9 Move Points (MPs), and 10 of 10 Hit Points (HPs).
 From left to right you can see an image of the unit with MPs overlaid, the terrain it is on with infrastructure improvements shown, and then lastly the actions that this unit can take.
-In this example the actions available are: Plant to Forest/River, Build Road, Go to Tile, Sentry, Auto Worker, Wait and Done.
+In this example the actions available are: Plant to Forest/River, Build Road, Go to Tile, Sentry, Auto Worker, Wait, and Done.

 Depending on the type of unit selected, the available actions will change, but the other information will remain the same.
 If you rename a unit (from the `Unit Menu`_), the name will appear in quotes after the